jugshaurya/showcase/mdx-blogs/stl.md

   - size() => O(1)
 - **Important**
   - Use this ⬇⬇⬇⬇⬇⬇⬇⬇⬇⬇⬇
-  - `pqmax pq(arr, arr+n)` => creates a max heap from an array rather than pusing elements one by one.`(**Inplace** Algorithm to convert array into heap- 2 ways, top down, and bottom up)`.
-Top down is unoptimized and bottom up is optimzed.
+  - `pqmax pq(arr, arr+n)` => creates a max heap from an array rather than pushing elements one by one.`(**Inplace** Algorithm to convert the array into a heap- 2 ways, top-down, and bottom-up)`.
+Top-down is unoptimized and bottom-up is optimized.
-    - `Top Down Approach`
+    - `Top-Down Approach`
-      - start from left of array and keep on making array till ith index as heap.
+      - start from the left of the array and keep on making array till ith index as the heap.
       - Time Complexity.
         - For h=1, operations = 1
         - For h=2, operations = 2*1 (for both nodes at h=2, at max need to move 1 step above,i.e. the top)